gniquyij/minestack/README.md

 Rather than moving forward with Minesweeper, how about a new track?

 That's why I started MINESTACK, a 3D Minesweeper.
-Here's a video on how to play MINESTACK - almost the same as Minesweeper.
+Here's a video on how to play MINESTACK - almost the same as Minesweeper:

 [![introduction to minestack](./cover.png)](https://www.youtube.com/watch?v=cfZS67XCwYc "Introduction to MINESTACK")